smoothdeveloper/Prime/README.md

 This library makes a good base for non-trivial projects like renderers, game engines, and other real-ass shit that absolutely *needs* to be built with good programming semantics.

 ## Needs More Cowbell
-This project has reached alpha-status, but is rather lacking in tests, having its correctness proven only by its heavy use in the pure functional game engine Nu -  https://github.com/bryanedds/NuGameEngine.
-More tests are coming along over time, however :)
+This project has reached alpha-status, but is rather lacking in docs and tests, having its correctness proven only by its heavy use in the pure functional game engine Nu -  https://github.com/bryanedds/NuGameEngine.
+More docs and tests are coming along, however :)